simonambridge/SparkSensorData/README.md

 ```
 >**NB** netCat sits and waits for a listener on the port (to receive the streamed data) before it sends anything.

-In another terminal window use nc to listen for output:
+In another terminal window use Linux nc to listen for output:
 ```
 $ nc localhost 9999
 ```

-Data now appears in both windows - in both the window sending data to the port, and in the window where we told nc to listen to the port..
+Data now appears in both windows - in the netCat window sending data to the port, and in the window where we told nc to listen to the port..
 ```
 p100,0.06769868828261028
 p100,1.1106579192248016